-Nigeria’s foremost tech innovation hub in the north, nHub is opening its new outsourcing center to serve the rising local and offshore demands for high skilled labour.
+Nigeria’s foremost tech innovation hub in the north, nHub is opening its new outsourcing centre to serve the increasing local and offshore demands for high skilled labour.

 “The new space is meant for only developers who have been onboarded for remote jobs while the third floor is for training and entrepreneurship activities,” said founder and CEO of nHub, Daser David.

 “As you know nHub is engineering focused.
 Our intention to building tech products for the markets of Lagos, Abuja and major cities in Nigeria and Africa at large has evolved.
 Jos is blessed with massive youth presence, most of which are un-employed.
 Over three years we have been re-skilling these youths into becoming software craftsmen, however the next challenge is how to go about it.

 Do we just get them Jobs in Lagos or Abuja or Port harcourt?
 We thought that would also be robbing the state of these talents, capital flight?
 And also because we want these trained youths to be mentors to upcoming youths, sending them out is not going to sustain the ecosystem.
 Our best bet is to offer them on remote placements, knowing that we would still have them to inspire the next cohorts.